-This is expenditure incurred during the year that may be capitalised under statutory provisions but that does not result in the creation of a non-current asset.
-It has been charged as expenditure to the relevant service in the Comprehensive Income and Expenditure Statement in the year.
-Where the Council has determined to meet the cost of this expenditure from existing capital resources or by borrowing, a transfer in the Movement in Reserves Statement from the General Fund Balance to the Capital Adjustment Account then reverses out the amounts charged so that there is no impact on the level of council tax - see workings at Note .....
+Expenditure incurred during the year that may be capitalised under statutory provisions but that does not result in the creation of a non-current asset has been charged as expenditure to the relevant service in the Comprehensive Income and Expenditure Statement in the year.
+Where the Council has determined to meet the cost of this expenditure from existing capital resources or by borrowing, a transfer in the Movement in Reserves Statement from the General

+Fund Balance to the Capital Adjustment Account then reverses out the amounts charged so that there is no impact on the level of council tax.